jomartinsl/ChessPlayingRobot/README.md

 ### What the project needs:
 * Get a way to accept captures, and this is the same issue as the one over.
 This goes on in the same class, `testChess.py`.
 * Spesial moves: *En passant* and *castling* is not taken into account.
-* A functional gripper.
-The normal buildin gripper workes perfectly fine, but the problem is that it would ruin the pieces in the long term.
-Cause the pieces is different in size it has to close enought to pick up the smallest piece.
-So I'm currently trying to come up with an idea of a small enough (so it doesn't bump into other pieces at the board) and strong enough gripper so the piece wont lose it's grip.
+* A better gripper
 #
 ### What I'm thinking further
 As in the topic "What the project needs", this section is pretty similar.
-+ A gripper is nessesary, that can pick up any piece, so that it doesn't ruin og damage the chess pieces.
 + It needs safety parametre for the robot arm, so it doesn't bump into anything or damage anyone.
 + When illegal moves is preformed, the robot has to signilize someway that the move is illegal, maybe pointing at a piece of paper that says illegal, or print on the screen "Illegal move".
 Because chessplaying at boards, it's not always easy to see that you actually did a illegal move, especially if you are under pressure and have limited time to finish the move.
++ Need a basket for the captured pieces.

 #